Why a Leopard 50?

 These are fantastic both at anchor and underway.
 Sundowners or morning yoga up top, quiet reading break or family brunch at the front... they offer more options to hang out together or take some (sometimes much needed!) time alone.
 Importantly they mean there is always a windy/windless sunny/shady spot where one can cool down/warm up when necessary.

-When sailing in anything but roughest conditions the front cockpit seats are perfectly safe and dry and are a great place to get some fresh air and reduce seasickness.
+When sailing in anything but the roughest conditions the front cockpit seats are perfectly safe and dry and a great place to get some fresh air and reduce seasickness.
 On top of that they make it easier and safer to reach the boom or the head sail when necessary.

 Note that on the Leopard 45 and 50 the stairs to access the lounge are right behind the helm seat (but on the opposite side of the boat on other models), which we like because we can see/help the kids getting up and down from the helm.

-Internal layout and windows
+🛋️ Internal layout and natural light

 This is the big one that Leopard absolutely nailed, while some other manufacturers seem to have never actually cruised in warm and/or rainy places.
 Fiberglass boats are basically uninsulated green houses, so since most people sail during summer time or under the tropics, airflow is critical to avoid sleeping in hotbox hell or running energy-hungry aircon for those lucky enough to have it.
 The aft-cabins are typically the worst because with the curved shape of the hulls they do not get much of the head wind at anchor.